Excitonic enhancement of cavity-mediated interactions in a two-band Hubbard model

 \end{widetext} where the Fermi distribution function is defined as $n_F(x) \equiv 1/(1+\exp(\beta x))$.
 In the third line, a geometric series similar to the infinite sum in Eq.~(\ref{k-space-GRPA-collection}) appears.
 Note that in the non-interacting model where $U_{12}\to0$, this electron-hole t-matrix reduces to unity $T\to1$, which is understood as a two-particle delta function (for both the upper-band electron line and the lower-band hole line).
 Meanwhile, note that when the exciton resonance requirement (\ref{exciton-resonance}) is fulfilled, it diverges, $T\to\infty$.

 The $t$-matrix allows us to calculate the renormalised optical Stark shift, the effective one-band electron-cavity vertex, and the cavity-mediated interaction (but not the Bloch-Siegert shift).
 The expressions are represented by the Feynman diagrams in Fig.~\ref{fig:renormalisation-by-T}.
-For example, the closed GRPA bubble for the optical Stark shift in Fig.~\ref{fig:renormalisation-by-T}, contributes to a self-energy term for the electron-hole combined propagator, whose static limit at the momentum ${\bf q}$ reads \begin{widetext}
+For example, the closed GRPA bubble for the optical Stark shift in Fig.~\ref{fig:renormalisation-by-T}, contributes to a self-energy term for the lower-band electron, whose value at the 4-momentum ${\bf q},i q_n$ evaluates to